-Keeping your toddlers busy and out of your hair is often just a matter of presenting them with something new that they can use for open ended play.
+Keeping your toddlers busy and out of your hair is often just a matter of presenting them with something new that they can use for open ended, pretend play.

 I was thinking the bizarre contraption might be good for ball play, similar to our diy carnival box or indoor box ball game.
 The kids could take aim at it with ping pong balls (learn about our love of ping pong balls!) but the boys had other ideas.
 They wanted to use it with their toy vehicles.

 Later on, my older son insisted I add two more containers to the line up.
 He added in those free standing blocks, which he said were gas pumps.